 The first tech returned to say the doctor wanted to do an ultrasound, and I soon followed another employee back to a new room.
 This one was dark, cool and quiet, and I felt more relaxed; at least this exam wouldn’t be physically painful.
 The ultrasound technician had an easy, casual bedside manner, and we chatted a bit about Halloween and the seemingly boundless energy of young children.
 After the ultrasound was complete, the technician explained that the attending radiologist would be in to see me soon and would conduct her own ultrasound to double-check everything, but that it would be quick.
 Then, the doctor would review her findings with me.

 Moments later, a triangle of light spilled into the room as the technician returned, this time with the radiologist, a slender middle-aged woman with soft blond hair and an unhurried manner.
-Dr. Burridge, or Dr. Barrage or something similar — I didn’t quite catch her name — guided the ultrasound wand in slow circles, not speaking, except to ask me when I’d had the previous benign biopsy.
-After a blissfully short exam, the doctor replaced the wand and said, “Ok, good.”
+The doctor guided the ultrasound wand in slow circles, not speaking, except to ask me when I’d had the previous benign biopsy.
+After a blissfully short exam, she put away the wand and said, “Ok, good.”